Healthy Homes Assessment Brown Owl

 Insulation Brown Owl

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

 Brown Owl Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection